 The President of the United States is considered to be the most powerful individual in the world.
 The principal source of this power is Article II of the US Constitution.

 Article II outlines term of office, the selection, the qualifications, the oath, the powers of appointment, the responsibilities and provisions for impeachment.
 This is done in about 1,000 words.
 The Constitution is a document of economy.
 It’s interesting that it does not say when the president’s term starts.
-It was the 20th Amendment 145 years later that did that.
+It was the 20th Amendment 145 years later that fixed the date as January 20th.

 Article I, Section 7 defines the President’s power to approve or veto laws passed by Congress.
 Article I is devoted to Congress and the passage of laws, so while Article II is the principal source of presidential power, logically, presidential interactions with Congress are also in Article I.